project64/project64/README.md

   * OpenGL 2.0 capable (3.0+ recommended) (Project64 Video)
   * OpenGL 3.3 capable (GLideN64)

+<sub>Intel integrated graphics can have issues that are not present with Nvidia and AMD GPU's even when the requirements are met.</sub>

 ## Support

 For support, we ask all users read our [support document](./Docs/SUPPORT.md).
 Read this ***before*** opening issues.